 Step 2: CAP Strategies Consistency Checklist Item (Check the appropriate box and provide explanation and explanation for your answer) Yes No N/A Construction Best Management Practices Require construction projects to implement the Bay Area Air Quality Management District's Best Practices for Construction.
-Also require construction projects to transition to electrically-powered construction equipment as it becomes available, and seek construction contractors who use alternative fuels in their equipment fleet for municipal construction projects.
-Will the project comply with the BAAQMD's BMPs and utilize available electric/alternatively-powered construction equipment?
-Details: Green Building Practices and Standards Support, enforce, and expedite green building practices and standards.
+Also require construction projects to transition to electrically-powered construction equipment as it becomes available, and seek construction contractors who use alternative fuels in their equipment fleet for municipal construction projects Will the project comply with the BAAQMD's BMPs and utilize available electric/alternatively-powered construction equipment?
+Green Building Practices and Standards Support, enforce, and expedite green building practices and standards.
 Will the project comply with CALGreen voluntary tiers or other green building elements that reach beyond CALGreen requirements?
-Details (e.g., which tier, and/or features): Energy Efficiency Encourage energy efficiency audits at the time of sale for existing homes, and incentivize low-cost retrofits for residents and businesses.
+Energy Efficiency Encourage energy efficiency audits at the time of sale for existing homes, and incentivize low-cost retrofits for residents and businesses.
 Does the proposed project consist of either a minor or major retrofit?
 Has an energy efficient audit been conducted for the structure(s)?
-Details (e.g., what is being done to the building, did the audit influence any co mponents o f the retrofit :, etc.):
+Details (e.g., what is being done to the building, did the audit influence any con mponents o f the retrofit t, etc.):

 Step 2: CAP Strategies Consistency Checklist Item (Check the appropriate box and provide explanation and explanation for your answer) Yes No N/A ECO100 Increase ECO100 enrollment by residences and businesses.
-Support PCE's goal from GHG free sources by 2021. ofsourcing ;100% of its electricity Will the project applicant either comply with, or provide tenants with, information in Peninsula Clean Energy and specifically encourage enrollment in ECO100?
+Support PCE's goal of sourcing 100% of its electricity from GHG free sources by 2021 Will the project applicant either comply with, or provide tenants with, information in Peninsula Clean Energy and specifically encourage enrollment in ECO100?
 Details (e.g., strategy): Residential Solar Power Encourage homeowners to install solar power systems.
 The City is targeting 62 2 new solar applications per year.
 Does the project include any renewable energy?
 Details (e.g., strategy): Alternatively-Powered Residential Water Heaters Support transition from traditional to solar, electrically-powered, or natural ga residential development as tankless v vater heaters sin Does the project include alternatively-powered water heaters?
-Details: Water Conservation Retrofits Replace existing plumbing fixtures with water-efficient plumbing in buildings.
-Does the project include water conservation element that go beyond CALGreen requirements (e.g., efficient landscaping, drip irrigation, and rain barrels)?
+Details: Water Conservation Retrofits Does the project include water conservation element that go beyond CALGreen requirements (e.g., efficient landscaping, drip irrigation, and rain barrels)?
 Details:

-Step 2: CAP Strategies Consistency ChecklistItem (Check the appropriate box and provide explanation and explanation for your answer) Yes No N/A Zero Waste Implement zero waste supportive contracts and services and achieve waste div by 2040, and 95% by 2050. versiongoal s of 85% by 2030,90% Does the project include facilities to collect garbage, recycling, and compost?
+Step 2: CAP Strategies Consistency Checklist Item (Check the appropriate box and provide explanation and explanation for your answer) Yes No N/A Zero Waste Implement zero waste supportive contracts and services and achieve waste div by 2040, and 95% by 2050. versiongoal s of 85% by 2030,90% Does the project include facilities to collect garbage, recycling, and compost?
 Will the project applicant inform tenants of the benefits of recycling and composting?
 Increase the Public Tree Population The City's Parks and Recreation Department shall ensure there is a net positive eplanningo f 33 trees pe er year.
 Does the project consist of a City project that include either the removal and/or planting of trees?
 Details (i.e., how many trees removed, how many planted):